Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 It turns out the headlight area also had damage I hadn't noticed before.

-It took a hit there and the area was pushed back at the edge, and bulged out in front of where the "326" emblem is located.
+It took a hit there and the area was pushed back at the edge, and bulged out in the area where the "326" emblem is located.

 I've been working that area too: